flyck/astro-party/README.md

   - [x] Move from query-params to dynamic routing (astro ssr)
   - [x] Have party ids be uuids instead of an incremental counter (astro db)
   - [x] Figure out error handling & displaying (htmx)
+  - [ ] Clean up dangling ids, make sure code is easy to understand and not too losely coupled.
   - [ ] How to display toast messages caused by a Modal?
+    - [ ] Fix deleting of an participant which still has tasks assigned
   - [ ] Recover the lost types in the utils function (zod)
 - In general
   - [ ] Check that .astro backend sites wont expose secrets (astro ssr)